mirror/chromium/base/containers/README.md

 too much wasted space (_unlike_ a `std::vector`).
 As a result, iterators are not stable across mutations.

+# Stack

+`std::stack` is like `std::queue` in that it is a wrapper around an underlying container.
+The default container is `std::deque` so everything from the deque section applies.

+Chromium provides `base/containers/stack.h` which defines `base::stack` that should be used in preference to std::stack.
+This changes the underlying container to `base::circular_deque`.
+The result will be very similar to manually specifying a `std::vector` for the underlying implementation except that the storage will shrink when it gets too empty (vector will never reallocate to a smaller size).

 ## Appendix

 ### Code for map code size comparison